district0x/district-ui-router/README.md

 re-frame events provided by this module:

 #### <a name="active-page-changed-evt">`::active-page-changed`
 Event fired when active page has been changed.
+Use this event to hook into event flow.

 #### <a name="watch-active-page-evt">`::watch-active-page`
 Event to call [::watch-active-page](watch-active-page-fx) effect.